beeware/briefcase/README.rst

 .. image:: https://badges.gitter.im/pybee/general.svg
     :target: https://gitter.im/pybee/general

-Tools to support converting a Python project into a standalone native application.

 Briefcase is a tool for converting a Python project into a standalone native application.
 You can package projects for:

 * Mac